SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-claim-expense-reimbursements-with-Xero-Expense-App/rule.md

 ![Figure: Xero Expense app submit a photo](2020-11-25_15-44-09.png)

-2. Either allow the app to analyse the details manually or enter the details yourself (if you are strapped for time, you can take a photo and come back to it or hold on to the receipt and attend to it when possible)
+2. Either allow the app to analyse the details automatically or enter the details yourself (if you are strapped for time, you can take a photo and come back to it or hold on to the receipt and attend to it when possible)

 ![Figure: Details required of a submitted receipt](e.jpg)